PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/migration.md

 {{< figure src="/images/1.7/upgrade-migration/migration-phpmyadmin-export-custom-sql.png" >}}

 ##### mysqldump
-If you used `mysqldump` for your backups, there is also an option for exctracting your data in CSV files, as described in the [documentation](https://dev.mysql.com/doc/refman/8.0/en/mysqldump-delimited-text.html).
+If you used `mysqldump` for your backups, there is also an option for extracting your data in CSV files, as described in the [documentation](https://dev.mysql.com/doc/refman/8.0/en/mysqldump-delimited-text.html).
 However, our tests have shown that method is far from being easy.

 Example for exporting the table ps_product:
 ```bash